johanvanhelden/gha-clover-test-coverage-check/README.md

 ```

 ### coverage
-The calculated value.
+The calculated coverage value.

 ### coverage-display
+The calculated coverage value for display purposes.

+### rounded-coverage-display
+The rounded coverage value.

+### rounded-coverage-display
-The calculated value for display purposes.
+The rounded calculated coverage value for display purposes.

 ### coverage-acceptable
 The true or false value of the check result.